 Geophysical survey by Ashely Green (Bournemouth University) and the IAFS was undertaken at the site in May 2017.
 Several techniques were employed, including Earth Resistivity, Electromagnetic Survey (EM), Ground Probing Radar (GPR) and Gradiometry.
 While the area covered by the survey was partial, there appears to be several potential archaeological features – possibly relating to the occupation of the abbey.

-In the summers of 2016 and 2017 the IAFS also partnered with Prof. Bodhi Michael Rogers of Ithaca University to undertake 3D scanning, or digital conservation, of the standing remains of both Trim Castle and the Yellow Steeple.
+In the summers of 2016 and 2017 the IAFS also partnered with Prof. Michael ‘Bodhi’ Rogers of University of Colorado, Denver, to undertake 3D scanning, or digital conservation, of the standing remains of both Trim Castle and the Yellow Steeple.
 This data will be an important monitoring and conservation tool for the site.
 The results of this survey have been published by the IAFS in Archaeology Ireland, with the raw data made available to the Office of Public Works (OPW).

 Green, A. 2017.
 Yellow Steeple, St. Mary’s Abbey, Trim, Co.
 Meath: Geophysical Survey Report.
 Unpublished technical report, available on request.